jjohnson673/merry_little_elves/README.md

 When you run `node index.js` on your project, within your command line you will be prompted with a series of questions.
 Each question represents a different segment of your README.md file.
 When you finish each prompt, the application will generate markdown each represented segment with your given responses.
 You are also given a list of commonly used licenses, upon selection of your license, the matching badge will show below to your README.md title.

+To view a video on the usage of the application, [click here](https://app.castify.com/view/bc70e9ec-9edb-4aaf-8963-8ebd23418a42)

 ## Contributors
 If you would like to contribute, feel free to fork the repo.